justi/no_comments/README.md

 ## When to Use This Gem

-NoComments is particularly useful in the following scenarios:

-- **Auto-Generated or Boilerplate Code:** Helps clean up scaffolding or boilerplate comments, commonly generated in frameworks like Rails.
+NoComments keeps Ruby code tidy by automatically removing unnecessary comments.
+It can be integrated into an MCP server to sanitize scripts before deployment, ensuring that the code published on the server is clean and production ready.

+**Example use cases:**
+- **Auto-generated code** – clear scaffolding comments produced by frameworks such as Rails.
-- **Codebases with Overused Comments:** Removes redundant comments that restate obvious code.
+- **Projects with excessive comments** – remove remarks that simply restate obvious code.
-- **Continuous Integration/Code Review Workflows:** Automates comment cleanup during CI/CD processes.
-- **Educational Projects:** Streamlines code by removing teaching-related comments after the learning phase.
-- **Maintaining Open Source Projects:** Ensures consistency by removing unnecessary comments in contributions.
+- **CI/CD pipelines** – incorporate NoComments as a step that enforces code cleanliness.
+- **Educational projects** – clean files once learning phases are complete.
+- **Maintaining open source projects** – keep contributions consistent and readable.

 ## When Not to Use This Gem

-While the gem is powerful, it may not be suitable in these scenarios:
+While NoComments streamlines your code, it is not a replacement for documentation comments or notes that are required for compliance.

-- **Code with Valuable Documentation Comments:** Avoid using the gem if your code relies on comments for explaining complex logic or business rules.
+- **Code with valuable documentation** – when comments explain complex algorithms or important business decisions.
-- **Codebases Requiring Compliance:** In regulated industries, where specific comments are required for audits or documentation purposes.
+- **Regulated industries** – if comments are mandatory for audit purposes.
-- **Highly Dynamic Environments:** In fast-changing projects, comments might provide crucial context for recent changes or decisions.
+- **Rapidly changing projects** – when comments capture ongoing discussions or decisions.

 ## Installation